 Generally, I prefer the first option to create the budget in Xero for my clients.
 It is easier and fast option.
 You can export budget file in excel, google sheet or CSV format.
 You can unlimited budgets in Xero as per your requirement.
 Budget ( Excluding overall budget) can be deleted via delete button on left corner if you do not need in future.

 How to analyse Xero Budget via Xero Reports:

 #1: Xero budget variance report: comparison with actual data:

 The main use of budget compares the budgeted numbers with actual numbers.
 This can help in cost cutting and track the progress in business.
 Xero fulfils this requirement via Xero Budget variance report.
-Follow steps below to view and analyse budget in xero.
+Follow the steps below to view and analyse the budget in xero.

 - To see budget variance and compare actual data with budgeted data, go to Reports < All Reports < Budget Variance. ( In financial section).